Vargasavour Recipes

 1. Season and Sear: Sprinkle pork cheeks with salt and pepper.
 Heat extra virgin olive oil in a pot and sear the cheeks on all sides until golden (3-4 minutes per side).
 Set aside.

-2. Sauté Onion and Garlic: Dice the onion, sauté with a pinch of salt until softened.
+2. Sauté Onion and Garlic: Dice the onion, and sauté with a pinch of salt until softened.
 Add thinly sliced garlic and cook for another 1-2 minutes.

 3. Add Leek and Carrot: Dice the leek and carrot, add them to the pot, and sauté until slightly tender (about 5 minutes).